Due to availability, I have been the person to take both parents to all of their doctor/dentist appointments over the pa...Read more

 Tailoring a Will and Power of Attorney for Multiple States

-- April 6th, 2007
+- April 25th, 2018

 If you own property -- whether houses, bank accounts, or vehicles -- in more than one state, do you need estate planning documents for each state?
-The answer is probably no, but you need to do some planning if you want to avoid going through probates in each of the states.
+The answer is probably no, but you need to do some planning if you want to avoid going through probate in each of the states.

+To avoid multiple probate actions, you may want to use probate avoidance techniques for the property that is out of state.
 If your estate is under the estate tax limit and you don't have family complications, you may hold your property jointly with your spouse.
 Joint property will pass to your spouse without going through probate.
 If holding property jointly won't work, you can put your property into a revocable trust.
 Property in a revocable trust will pass to whoever is named in the trust.
 It does not come under the jurisdiction of the probate court and its distribution won't be held up by the probate process.